 If you're a tenant and a pet owner, renters insurance is usually the easiest way for you to get liability coverage.
 This may come in handy if your pet ever injures someone or damages property.
-If your pet is excluded from liability coverage because of its species or breed, other insurance options, such as a personal umbrella policy, may be available for tenants to supplement their renters insurance.
+If your pet is excluded from liability coverage because of its species or breed, other options such as a personal umbrella policy may be necessary.

 Do Renters Insurance Policies Cover Pet Liability?